DreamWeb: Synopsis

 Unable to get inside the church, he pursues Diane Underwood, who is in a heavily guarded beach house.
-Upon inspecting the surroundings of the house, Ryan finds the control box of the security system, and douses it in water, blowing up the turret which releases heavy bolts of energy inside the house.
-Entering by the huge hole in the wall, Ryan finds Underwood chopped in half, but still alive.
-After learning more about the "Project 7", Ryan kills the suffering woman.
+Ryan sabotages her security system, which triggers an explosion that grants him entry.
+Ryan confronts Underwood, bisected but alive, and learns about "Project 7".
+At the behest of Underwood's desperate pleading, Ryan executes her.
 Back in the Dreamweb, he learns the remaining two evil are growing more powerful with each successive death of the members.

-Arriving at the church and making his way into its secret underground passages, he finds the deceased, deformed body of Father O' Rourke, which leaves only one living member: Dr. Beckett.
-Ryan finds him in the subway, linked to the church's undergrounds.
-As Beckett tracks Ryan, he is run over by a train.
+Arriving at the church and making his way into its secret underground passages, he finds the deceased, deformed body of Father O' Rourke, which leaves only one living member: Dr. Beckett, who is revealed to be The Dealer, the city's most prolific serial killer.
+Beckett monologues about rebirth before chasing Ryan, only to be killed by an oncoming train.
 Ryan returns to the Dreamweb, where he is thanked by the master monk, but also learns his fate.
 He returns to the real world for the last time, where he is shot dead by the police for his numerous crimes.
 Ryan's last vision is of his soul entering the Dreamweb.